 Contextual Intuition (Research paper)

 Contextual Intuition is a theory developed that supposes that soldiers and law enforcement professionals can be trained in a specific manner which will support subconscious decision making that conforms to legal and administration controls.
 This paper examines how such training should be structured; what the strengths of such training are and the applications wherein it would be most useful.
+The importance of recognizing the difference between foundational and complex knowledge and practical skills is clearly delineated, supporting the recommended method for structuring training in the most efficient manner not only for learning but also for subconscious use.

 Combat Motivation (Research paper)

 This short book discusses what human development challenges are faced and must be overcome to enable a person to successfully engage in combat AND survive both mentally and spiritually intact after the fact.
 Other philosophies of motivation are examined and contemporary cultural impacts are also analyzed and discussed.
+As this paper was prepared, the United States had been at war for nearly a decade and it was updated after almost another decade of war had passed.
+Studies of the methodology of terrorism based on radical religious beliefs and the cultural impact on how children are raised is also analyzed and the information included.

 Adventures in Beach Head, Book 1